 Field-hunting tip

-Look in hydrothermal veins, skarns country — that is the host setting where alabandite typically forms.
+Look in hydrothermal veins, skarns country, the host setting where alabandite typically forms.
 If you start seeing rhodochrosite, galena, sphalerite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rare cubic crystals habit, so train your eye for that shape before scanning the outcrop.